 Pain, tenderness, hardened mass or lump, swelling, redness, itching, bruising, and warmth at the injection site; fever; tiredness; headache; muscle or bone pain; nausea; sleep problems; dizziness; rash.

 These are not all the possible side effects of CABENUVA.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at1-800-FDA-1088.

 have ever had a skin rash or an allergic reaction to medicines that contain cabotegravir or rilpivirine.